panbhatt/full-stack-challenge/README.md

 # Full Stack Developer Challenge
 This is an interview challenge for Paytm Labs.
 Please feel free to fork.
 Pull Requests will be ignored.

 ## Requirements
 Design a web application that allows employees to submit feedback toward each other's performance review.
+MONGO Server, running on either localhost or provided with the MONGODB_URI Env variable.

+## Build and RUn
+   1. npm install or yarn
+   2. npm start : This will start the API Server.

 ### Admin view
 * Add/remove/update/view employees